PerlaMolina/STEMREM205-PerSonSus/README.md

 ## CytoSPACE Implementation
 CytoSPACE is an optimization method for mapping individual cells from a single-cell RNA sequencing atlas to spatial expression profiles.
 It resolves the task of assigning single cells/spots as a convex optimization challenge using the Jonker-Volgenant shortest augmenting path algorithm.
 [2].

 We ran CytoSPACE with default parameters following guidelines specified in the tool's GitHub page (https://github.com/digitalcytometry/cytospace/blob/main/README.md).
 The output included estimated cell type fractions for each spot, along with spatially detailed single-cell RNA sequencing data.
+The files run_cytospace_prep.sh and run_cytospace.sh in the CytoSPACE directory include the code for preparing data to input to the tool and running the tool.

 The cell type fractions output was merged with sample annotations.
 We utilized the dplyr and ggplot2 packages to aggregate and plot sample and metastatic group level cell type fractions.
 The single-cell RNA seq data was processed using the Seurat R package.